Marc-Solution/Mavera/README.md

 #### Wireframe mockups:

-For wirefarmaing I used [Balsamiq](https://balsamiq.com)
+For wireframing I used [Balsamiq](https://balsamiq.com)

 Click this link to see my wireframes.

 <https://marc-solution.github.io/mavera-wireframes/>

-### Design choises
+### Design choices

 I wanted the design to be very simple and give a calming feeling of nature.
-Therefor I chose to have nature pictures on every page.
+Therefor I chose to have pictures of nature on every page.
+The simplicity design and nature theme reflects the company values.

 ### Images

-The company's aim is to reach people that care about nature, therefor I used beautiful nature images to remind the user of the beauty of nature.
+The company's aim is to reach people who care about nature, therefor I used beautiful nature images to remind the user of the beauty of nature.

 ### All the images have a symbolic meaning

 - The image on the home page is beautiful forest image with the products in it.
 The symbolism of this image is to show that these products are natural.
 - The image on the products page is a tree with flowers.
 Flowers smell good, so the intention is to remind the user of fresh scents.
+- On the shop page there in an image of a bamboo forest.
+According to Feng shui fast growing plants such as bamboo is a symbol for prosperity.
 - On the about page there is an image of a sunrise.
 According to some cultures a sunrise is a symbol for a new beginning and victory.
-Why i choose this symbol is because the company vision and mission is to create a new better world and to overcome destructive habits.
+This symbol reflects the company vision and mission to create a better world.
 - On the contact page there is a pleasant looking image of water.
 The symbolism of this image is: Water connects us all.
--

 ### Colors

 Most of the page is in black, white and gray.
 I used colorful images to sparkle up the page.